Should you buy a used Mazda Miata in Malaysia? - Martin’s 2007 Mazda MX-5 Miata NC

 Why did Martin buy a Miata?
 His first car in Gran Turismo was an NA Miata.
-You can figure out the rest of the story.
+It is as simple as that.

 Miata Is Always The Answer?
 Maybe not here in Malaysia.

 Unlike the Honda S2000 and the Toyota MR-S, the Mazda Miata still exists in showrooms in 2018.
-In my opinion, the NEW Miata (ND) has become a fashion-statement car like the Mini Cooper and the Volkswagen Beetle.
-Older generation Miatas are great track cars but the brand-new ones (ND) are just way too expensive to risk being totalled at the track.
 A new ND Mazda Miata would cost you RM241,198.00 (OTR without insurance).
-You could get a bigger car with that money.

 What is it like to drive?

-Fun and claustrophobic.
+The Mazda Miata is fun, but it a bit claustrophobic (with the top down).
 This still is a traditional fun car with hydraulic power steering, a mechanical hand-brake, a standard 6-speed manual transmission, analogue gauges, and no push-start button.
 I like it.
-It’s also easier to drive than the AE86 & R32 I tried previously (The NC Miata is more forgiving and is a lot younger than the AE86 and the R32).
+It’s also more forgiving and easier to drive than cars like the Toyota Corolla AE86 & Nissan Skyline R32.
 Martin has installed a short-shifter, so I imagine driving a stock NC Miata with a stock shifter to be a more relaxing ride.
 The throttle is also electronic and I believe that adds to the smooth power delivery that the Miata has at low speeds.
-It’s not eager.

 The drive is engaging, the steering feedback is great.
 Stretching gears is fun and 2nd and 3rd gear have very decent range.
-Although installed with a straight pipe (unintentionally*), the car really isn’t that loud even with the top down.
-It’s comfortable at low speeds and it isn’t nerve wrecking when you floor it.
+Although installed with a straight pipe unintentionally*, the car really isn’t that loud even with the top down.
+It is comfortable at low speeds and it isn’t nerve racking when you floor it.
 I expected a less comfortable ride from a car this size but was surprised with how the ride comfort turned out.